RideBeeline/madgwick-investigation/experiment_1/README.md

-# Exp 1 - X-IO implementation
+# Exp 1 - X-IO implementation & data

 Tests the original filters from the x-io website.
 Uses the supplied test data at the default beta and sampling frequency.